 How do I obtain a death claim form?

-Call our toll-free number at 1-800-628-5433 and choose option 2 for our Customer Service Department and then select option 3 to report a new death claim.
-You may also email us at email@example.com or click on “Contact us” above.
+Call our Customer Service Department at 1-800-628-5433, and choose option 1.
+You may also email us at firstname.lastname@example.org or click on “Contact us” above.

 What information do I need to submit a claim?

-You will need a completed claimant's statement, a certified death certificate, and the original policy(ies.), if available.
+We will need a completed claimant’s statement, a certified death certificate, and the original policy(ies), if available.
 Additional information may be needed in some cases.
 For example, if the death was accidental, an accident report may be needed.
 Letters of Administration showing the named executor of the estate may be required if the beneficiary is listed as the estate.

 Do you accept faxed or scanned death claim paperwork?